RocketChat/google-summer-of-code/google-summer-of-code-2025.md

 Almost anyone in the world [over 18 years of age](https://opensource.googleblog.com/2021/11/expanding-google-summer-of-code-in-2022.html) who loves coding and wants to explore the incredible world of open source can join us as a GSoC 2025 contributor.

-Most exciting news for the 2025 season is a new [focus on ML/AI plus security projects, and the continued support for a small project type with a 90 hours duration](https://opensource.googleblog.com/2023/11/google-summer-of-code-2025-celebrating-20th-year.html); allowing participation from those who can only  devote part of their summer to exploring open source.
+Most exciting news for the 2025 season is focus on ML/AI plus security projects, and the continued support for a small project size with a 90 hours duration; allowing participation from those who can only  devote part of their summer to exploring open source.

 For details and rules of Google Summer of Code 2025, please see the [GSoC 2025 Official Website](https://summerofcode.withgoogle.com/).
 For timeline, see [Official Google Summer of Code 2025 Timeline](https://developers.google.com/open-source/gsoc/timeline) for more details.